slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Working hard for something we don’t care about is called stress; working hard for something we love is called passion.
 - trade-able skills: skills you already have that you can charge for. find your unique secret sauce and NAME it. you need to get people attention
 - Always Focus on Delivering More Value than Expected
-- In my opinion, a job search is BOTH a numbers game and a quality game.
+- A job search is BOTH a numbers game and a quality game.
 You can control how many jobs you apply to, and how good your skills and portfolio are.
 - you are a learning machine.
 Not an occupation.
 - recruiting better than hiring: find a place where you can do a good job
 - My passionate interests have changed 30 times since I graduated college.